Johnston: Putin's distortions of history no justification for war

 Rebecca Adeline Johnston is a doctoral candidate in the Department of History at The University of Texas at Austin.

-This article originally appeared on Lubbock Avalanche-Journal: Rebecca Johnston Putin's history distortions no justification for war
+This article originally appeared on Amarillo Globe-News: Rebecca Johnston Putin's history distortions no justification for war